build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 ![Screenshot of the continued conversation with Claude V2, with an architecture decision record](images/decision_record.png)

-To keep a complete track record, I recommend attaching the entire conversation to this document's appendix.
+To keep a complete track record, I recommend attaching a copy of the entire conversation with the LLM to this document's appendix.

 ## Conclusion and Next Steps